 Within weeks of declaring war, Congress began debating provisions of what became the Espionage Act of 1917.
 Contrary to the conventional wisdom’s holding that Congress attempted to suppress all criticism of the war and the military draft, Congress showed sensitivity to free speech issues and clearly rejected several key measures proposed by the Wilson administration.

-Congress refuses Wilson's demand for press censorship powers, but passes espionage act
+Congress refused Wilson's demand for press censorship powers

 The most intensely debated of these was a provision that would have punished the wartime publication of any information that the president declared might be useful to the enemy.